chFleschutz/aegix-log/README.md

 Since it's header-only, simply copy the [include](include/) folder to your project.

-Alternatively you can add the library using cmake:
+Alternatively you can add the library using cmake to automatically set the include paths:

-1. Clone the repo
+1. Clone the repo to your desired location

 ```bash
 git clone https://github.com/chFleschutz/aegix-log.git
 ```

-2. Add the subdirectory of the library in your projects `CMakeLists.txt` file and link it to automatically set the include paths
+2. Add the subdirectory of the library in your projects `CMakeLists.txt` file and link it to your target

 ```cmake
 add_subdirectory(aegix-log)
 target_link_libraries(MyProject PRIVATE Aegix::Log)
 ```

-## Examples
+## Usage Examples

 See the [examples](examples/) folder for full example projects.